apache/geode-native/ci/README.md

 $ ./set-pipeline.sh --target=some-concourse
 ```

-Executes `fly` from the path setting pipeline to target `some-concourse` for remote
+Executes `fly` from the path setting pipeline to target `some-concourse` for GitHub owner `some-user`
-repository `git@github.com:some-user/geode-native.git`.
+repository `geode-native.git`.
 Pipeline names will be `some-user-wip-something`
 and `some-user-wip-something-pr`.

 ### Alternative repository URL and fly version